 - Arbitrage — Find products in retail stores and resell them for a profit.

 - Conferences, tours, classes, or special events — For example, many travel bloggers organize tours for groups of their readers.

 Many bloggers have started offering print-on-demand t-shirts that are drop-shipped to their customers.
-In fact, I have my own line of beard culture shirts on my store, Remarkable Gentleman, at teespring.com.
+I have my own line of beard culture shirts in my store, Remarkable Gentleman, at teespring.com.

 Many bloggers have expertise related to their blog topic and get paid when others hire them to perform tasks, such as:

 - Consulting and coaching — The topic of my blog is blogging, so I offer consultations and help for those who need it.
 I also offer coaching for creators and creative entrepreneurs